 There is no universally accepted test for Lyme Disease and early treatment is critical.
 It is difficult to diagnose because symptoms vary from person to person.
 There are over 100 known symptoms of Lyme Disease.

-Common symptoms of Lyme Disease include: Developing a rash sometimes shaped like a bull’s eye mark.
+Developing a rash sometimes shaped like a bull’s eye mark.
 Initial flu-like symptoms can be fever, headache, nausea, jaw pain, light sensitivity, red eyes, muscle aches and neck stiffness.
 Some Lyme victims experience immediate symptoms after infection, others may have none for many months.

-Tick checks should be part of every Canadian climber’s routine in spring.
+They should be part of every Canadian climber’s routine in spring.
 After a day of climbing or at the crag, always be on the lookout for them crawling around on you or your partners.

 After a day climbing, sure to strip down and check, especially the back of the head, armpits and other warm areas.
 Shake your clothes out because they love hiding in packs and on jackets that have been laying on the ground.
 Also check your pets, ticks love getting rides to your house on dogs.